Rep. Anna G. Eshoo, a Democrat, has won another term representing California's 18th Congressional District, beating Christine Russell, a Republican.

 With all precincts reporting, Eshoo has 74.5 percent of the vote, followed by Russell with 25.5 percent.

 Eshoo has represented the district in the House since 2013.

-Democrats have gained a majority in the House, with 234 seats in the next Congress.
-In California, 52 of 53 House seats have been decided; six switched hands, all going to Democrats.
+Democrats have gained a majority in the House, with 235 seats in the next Congress.
+All of California's House seats have been decided; seven switched hands, all going to Democrats.